 The Switching Change Advisory Board may recommend improvements to solutions to ensure that amendments to services, processes and systems are completed efficiently with minimal disruption.

 Where Switching Change Advisory Board approval is required, members should work together to reach consensus.
-A Request for Change shall be approved where members attending and voting unanimously support the change.
+A Request for Change shall be approved where members attending and voting unanimously, support the change.
 Members should only vote where the Request for Change has a direct impact on their Switching Data Service, as identified through the impact assessment process.
 Where there is no impact, the relevant Switching Data Service Provider shall abstain from voting.
 Abstention from voting is classified as not voting.

-Where a Request for Change is not approved, the Proposer may appeal the decision to the REC Performance Assurance Board within 5 Working Days of the meeting in which the decision was taken.
-For appeals in relation to Emergency Changes, appeals must be raised within 1 Working Day of the meeting in which the decision was taken.
+Where a Request for Change is not approved, the Proposer may appeal the decision to the REC Performance Assurance Board within five Working Days of the meeting in which the decision was taken.
+For appeals in relation to Emergency Changes, appeals must be raised within one Working Day of the meeting in which the decision was taken.
 Appeals should be submitted to the Code Manager using a proforma made available by the Code Manager.